 The preparation of financial statements in conformity with IFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in the process of applying the accounting policies of the CPD.

-The annual financial statements of the CPD are presented in South African rand, which is the functional currency of the CPD.
+The annual financial statements of the CPD are presented in South African rand, which is the functional currency of the CPD, and the amounts are rounded to the nearest thousand rands.

 1.2 New standards and interpretations